Drawing difficult angles using 3D hair sketch materials

 When using with a drawing doll, first attach the drawing doll to the canvas.

-If you attach the head first, it can be a bit tedious to move the camera back.
+If you attach the 3D hair model first, it will look like this, so it's a bit of a hassle to pull the camera back.

-Without moving the position of the drawing figure, next paste the 3D hair outline onto the canvas.
+So paste the drawing figure first, and then paste the 3D hair outline onto the canvas without moving it.

 If you drag and drop, the 3D hair outline will be placed where you drop it, so aligning it can be a bit tricky.

-If you drop it onto the 3D layer, the 3D hair outline will be placed in the center and it will be in the same state as when you clicked the red frame icon, so you can adjust the position by adjusting the size and moving it up and down or back and forth.
+If you drop it onto a 3D layer, the 3D hair outline will also be placed in the center, and it will be in the same state as when you click the icon in the red frame, so you can adjust the position by adjusting the size and moving it up and down or back and forth.

-With Clip Studio Paint ver.
-2 or later, attach the 3D hair outline to the head and then align it.
+In Clip Studio Paint ver.
+2 and later, attach the 3D hair outline to the head and then align it.

-When combining it with the 3D head, I don't think it matters much whether you put the 3D hair model first.
+If you don't have a drawing doll and are combining it with a 3D head, I don't think it matters whether you attach the 3D hair model to the canvas first or not.

 If you are using Clip Studio Paint ver1, please use the drawing doll.

-Since it is not possible to set a parent-child relationship, please do not give the character a pose, but use a camera angle that makes it look like they are bowing.
+Since it is not possible to set a parent-child relationship, please do not give the doll a pose, but use a camera angle that makes it look like she is bowing.

 I think it would be convenient to make use of the rolls below.

-The size will be adjusted to fit the shape of the head.
+Please adjust the size to fit the shape of your head.

-When fitting an oval-shaped head, change the overall size of the 3D hair guide to match the width of the face.
+If you are matching it to an oval head when viewed from above, first change the overall size of the 3D hair guide to match the width of the face.

-It seems like the back of the head is not enough, so move the "Hair (3D for hair outline > Head > Hair)" to fit the back of the head.
+I think the back of the head is not enough, so move the ``Hair guide_Back hair'' to fit the back of the head.

-If you stretch the 3D hair model towards the back of the head using the object scale and transform it, the ratio will change and the position of the hair may become slightly distorted, so this is not a method we recommend.
+If you change the object scale ratio of the 3D hair sketch and stretch it towards the back of the head, the change in ratio can cause the hair position to become slightly distorted, so this is not a method we recommend.

 Hairstyle adjustment